swiss-seismological-service/scrtdd/README.md

 ### 1.4 Review of results

-Independently on how the input events are provided, `scrtdd` will generate in ouput the relocated events as a set of files *reloc-event.csv*, *reloc-phase.csv* and *reloc-stations.csv*.
+Independently on how the input events are provided, `scrtdd` will output a set of files *reloc-event.csv*, *reloc-phase.csv* and *reloc-stations.csv*, these contain the relocated catalog.

 At this point we should check the relocated events (and logs) and see whether the results make sense and are satisfactory.
 Usually we want to keep tuning the `scrtdd` settings and relocate the catalog multiple times until we are sure we reached the best relocations.
 Having a good background catalog is the base for good real-time relocations.

+**Notes**:
+Be aware that the first time you try to relocate a catalog it can be very slow because the waveforms have to be downloaded from the configured recordStream and saved to disk for the next runs, which will be much faster.

 As an example you can see below two catalogs before and after `scrtdd` relocation:

 ![Relocation example picture](/data/img/multiEventRelocationExample.png?raw=true "Relocation example")

-The relocation output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation and this is the only output we need to keep from the relocation process.
-The profile configuration can be now deleted or, in the case we want to kept it, it has to be removed from the list of active profiles (`scrtdd.activeProfiles`) to avoid interaction with real-time processing.

-Now that we have a high quality background catalog we are ready to perform real-time relocation.
-For that we will create a new profile whose catalog will be the relocation output files:
+If we are going to create a profile for real-time relocation, only the output files reloc-event.csv reloc-phase.csv and reloc-stations.csv are required.
+A new profile has to be created and those output files will become the background catalog for the real-time/single-event relocation.

 ![Catalog selection option](/data/img/catalog-selection3.png?raw=true "Catalog selection from raw file format")

-**Notes**:

-- Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordStream and saved to disk (for the next runs, which will be much faster).

 ### 1.5 Useful options